symfony/symfony-docs/quick_tour/flex_recipes.rst

 ==============================

 After reading the first part of this tutorial, you have decided that Symfony was worth another 10 minutes.
 Great choice!
-In this second part, you'll learn about Symfony Flex: the amazing tool that makes adding new features as simple as running one command.
-It's also the reason why Symfony is ideal for a small micro-service or a huge application.
+In this second part, you will learn about Symfony Flex: the amazing tool that makes adding new features as simple as running one command.
+It is also the reason why Symfony is ideal for a small micro-service or a huge application.
 Curious?
 Perfect!

 Symfony: Start Micro!
 ---------------------

-Unless you're building a pure API (more on that soon!), you'll probably want to render HTML.
-To do that, you'll use `Twig`_.
+Unless you are building a pure API (more on that soon!), you will probably want to render HTML.
+To do that, you will use `Twig`_.
 Twig is a flexible, fast, and secure template engine for PHP.
 It makes your templates more readable and concise; it also makes them more friendly for web designers.

 Is Twig already installed in our application?
 Actually, not yet!
 And that's great!
-When you start a new Symfony project, it's *small*:  only the most critical dependencies are included in your ``composer.json`` file:
+When you start a new Symfony project, it is *small*:  only the most critical dependencies are included in your ``composer.json`` file:

 .. code-block:: text